crux-bphc/CMS-Android/CONTRIBUTING.md

    affected

 The body of a commit must explain the _what_ and _why_ of the commit instead of the _how_.
-For example, in a commit that fixes a certain bug, you must explain _what_ was causing the bug and (possibly) _why_ it was fixed in the particular way.
-The _how_ aspect of your commit/changes should be self-explnatory i.e you shouldn't need to explain how your changes fixes the bug.
+For example, in a commit that fixes a certain bug, you must explain _what_ was causing the bug and (possibly) _why_ it was fixed in a particular way.
+The _how_ aspect of your commit/changes should be self-explanatory i.e you shouldn't need to explain how your changes fix the bug.
 If you feel that your commit needs to include a _how_ as well, that indicates a refactoring of your commit is in order.

 Make use of [closing keywords][closing-keywords] in your commit if your PR closes a particular issue.
-Alternatively, link the PR with the relavant issue.
-This allows an issue to be automatically closed once the relavant PR is merged.
+Alternatively, link the PR with the relevant issue.
+This allows an issue to be automatically closed once the relevant PR is merged.

 Also checkout [this blogpost][commit-message-guidelines] for further reading regarding commit messages.